bstopp/puppet-aem/README.md

 Required.
 Sets the license key for AEM.
 Valid options: any string.

 ##### `user`
 Optional.
-Sets the user for for file ownership.
+Sets the user for file ownership.
 Valid options: any valid user.
 Default: `aem`.

 ##### `version`
 Optional.
 Sets the version of AEM for the license file contents.
 Valid options: any string.